 Every detail counts

 Stylis Dubai has already completed its first projects.
-The company has furnished 504 rooms and reception area (including lounge, arabic corner and Le Grand Cafe’) for a completely refurbished Gloria hotel, and 111 rooms for an Occidental hotel.
+The company has furnished 504 rooms and reception area (including lounge, arabic corner and Le Grand Cafe’) for a completely refurbished Two Seasons hotel, and 111 rooms for an Occidental hotel.
 Both hotels are located in the central part of the city and serve business customers.
 Barracuda hotel, on the other hand, is a resort hotel erected in Umm Al Quwain, several dozen kilometres north of Dubai, and it has 74 rooms furnished by Stylis.
 A project to furnish Barcelo, a hotel with 128 rooms in Dubai, is also heading towards the end.

 Each of these projects is a multi-faceted undertaking that an “ordinary” manufacturer of furniture would probably be unable to deliver.
 Mainly because practically everything in the hotel industry, and definitely furniture, needs to be custom-made.
 “Every owner wants to have an individual style, which in 99 percent of cases means we need completely new shapes, usually utilizing custom materials.
 Quite naturally, to deliver on such a contract you must have the right experience as well as production and logistic facilities.
 This is what the Nowy Styl Group has”, emphasizes Sylwia Misiołek, Acting Manager of the Group’s hotel division.
 A team of experts she leads works exclusively for Stylis and is responsible for pricing orders, technical design of furniture, production and shipping from Poland to the Persian Gulf.